NumairSayed/Skin_Disease_Detector-/GoogleNet/readme.md

-Here’s the updated README.md with detailed instructions for setting up the environment using Conda, along with all the necessary information on dataset structure, data split, GoogLeNet model details, and running the project.

-Updated README.md
-markdown
-Copy code
 # GoogLeNet Image Classification

 This project implements image classification using **GoogLeNet**, a deep learning model.
 It includes scripts for training, validation, testing, and inference on custom datasets.